showSidebars ==

 A concert celebrating SMU’s track record of commissioning orchestral works — including three world premieres.

 SMU has consistently supported local talent by commissioning new orchestral compositions.
 To celebrate SMU25 and SG60, the SMU Chinese Orchestra will present a special concert featuring commissioned works from past years alongside multicultural pieces celebrating Singapore’s rich diversity.
-The programme includes three world premieres of original commissions and guestplayers, underscoring SMU’s commitment to inclusion.
+The programme includes three world premieres of original commissions and guest players, underscoring SMU’s commitment to inclusion.

 Date11 Sep 2025 | Thu